Horse Trailers - Ins and Outs

 Once inside the horse trailer, reward the horse.
 After being allowed to stand for a minute or two, back the horse out.
 It is better not to move the trailer the first time or so a horse loads successfully.

 Repeat and practice loading, with calmness while remaining firm, and with praise and rewards.
 This repetitive action will establish a pattern of behavior and what kind of behavior pattern is easier on horse and owner, not to mention safety?

 7) Easy Ride Experience

 Drive easily, carefully and do not go a long distance the first time.
 Go forward without jolts, brake easily and slowly, take corners in a manner that doesn’t make the horse scramble.
 It is good if an old trooper can ride with a horse newly in training.
 It is also helpful if a trusted handler s voice can be heard without putting the human in a situation that is dangerous.
 Horses soon become accustomed to traveling and if their introduction to horse trailers has been a gentle one, they rarely give any trouble.

 As far as the purchasing of horse trailers, it is good to view selections offered by manufactures before even discussion a custom made trailer.
 Review and think about all safety features and features provided in the mechanics and options that allow for stress free horses.
 It is possible of course to buy a safe and comfortable trailer that also is designed to delight your needs as well!
 Many types of construction, and styles are available, with many optional features and accessories.
 But even for a small budget, safe construction and features are the highest priority and with the range of products available, this is obtainable.

 You might also wish to visit the site section about Horse Transport.

-Other HSC site areas of interest to horsemen are Horse Industry Stables/Farms/Ranches, Stallions at Stud, Horse Associations - Clubs and Horses for Sale - each area offers an online search facility.
+Other HSC site areas of interest to horsemen are Horse Industry Stables/Farms/Ranches, Stallions at Stud, Horse Associations - Clubs - each area offers an online search facility.